 The Texas Success Initiative (TSI) (Texas Education Code 51.3062) is a comprehensive program of assessment, advising, developmental education, and other strategies to ensure college readiness.
 Students are encouraged to speak to a counselor or advisor about their responsibilities regarding the TSI.
 Students who are first-time college students, initial testing will be required prior to your first semester.
 In the fall 2013 semester, the TSI Assessment becomes the only test recognized by the state of Texas for entry into any public college in the state.
 Previously, a variety of assessments were accepted for initial testing, including THEA and Accuplacer.

 Minimum Passing Standards

-Freshmen entering higher education for Fall 2013 must have these minimum cut scores.
+Freshmen entering higher education for Fall 2013 and later must have these minimum cut scores.

 Mathematics - 350

 Writing – Essay score of 5; Essay score of 4 and Multiple Choice score of 363